karpierz/libusb/README.rst

 Prerequisites:

-+ Python 2.7 or Python 3.5 or later
++ Python 3.5 or higher

   * https://www.python.org/
-  * 2.7 and 3.7 with libusb 1.0.21 are primary test environments.
+  * 3.7 with C libusb 1.0.22 is a primary test environment.

 + pip and setuptools